code-differently/code-differently-25-q1/lesson_00/karenalabi/README.md

 I have a deep passion for staying on the cutting edge of technology while serving others.
 The thrill of solving problems and seeing the solutions unfold before my eyes is what drives me.
 Whether it's ensuring aircraft systems run smoothly or building something from scratch, I'm always excited for the next challenge.

 ## 💡 Beyond Engineering 💡
-When I’m not immmersed in engineering or programming, I’m exploring other aspects of my life that keep me inspired.
+When I’m not immersed in engineering or programming, I’m exploring other aspects of my life that keep me inspired.
 I’m passionate about faith and fashion.
 I enjoy listening to a variety of Christian music and watching podcasts to enrich my spiritual life.
 Some of my favorite artists include Dunsin Oyekan, Madison Ryan Ward, and Kaestrings.
-Currently, my go to podcasts are In Totality with Megan Ashley, With the Perry's, and Give Me and Answer with Cliffe Knechtle.
+Currently, my go to podcasts are In Totality with Megan Ashley, With the Perrys, and Give Me an Answer with Cliffe Knechtle.

 Beyond tech, I love hands-on creativity.
 I am always exploring new DIY projects like crocheting, knitting, and fashion styling.
 For me, fashion isn’t just about clothing — it's a form of self-expression and creative outlet that allows me to bring ideas to life in unique ways.